| | |

 This simple Almond Cake is really an Almond Anytime Cake.
-It’s an easy-to-make, incredibly moist, and delicious buttery snack cake perfect for, snacking, of course, but also for teatime, breakfast, with coffee, or for midnight cravings.
+It’s an easy-to-make, incredibly moist, and delicious buttery snack cake perfect for snacking, of course, but also for teatime, breakfast, coffee, or midnight cravings.

-This special cake with simple ingredients and incredibly rich texture is a favorite at my house.
-Simple, slightly sweet, and wonderful to have around for sweet cravings during the week.
-Or delightful unplanned, impromptu visits.
+This special cake, with simple ingredients and an incredibly rich texture, is a favorite at my house.
+It’s simple, slightly sweet, and wonderful to have around for sweet cravings during the week or delightful, unplanned, impromptu visits.

 What to Love About This Almond Cake